TrashPandaCode/reports/ia-final/contributions/markus.typ

   Unfortunately I also had to move out of my apartment at the middle of June, which consumed a lot of time, more than I wanted to spend on it.
 Therefore this caused a deficit in my time effort for the project during the week right before the summer school.

-  One thing I couldn't make up for was the final presentation which was prepared and held right in the middle of the summer school program.
-I wanted to be part of the presentation as a part of the team but unfortunately wasn't able to attend it.
+  One thing I was not part of at all was the final presentation which was prepared and held right in the middle of the summer school program.
+I wanted to be part of the presentation as a part of the team but sadly wasn't able to attend it.

   When coming back at the middle of July I first had to move into my new apartment which also consumed a lot of time, leading to a deficit in my time effort for the project during that week.
 But after this was finished I spent as much time as possible so we would hopefully be able to finish the project in time and also to provide some of the working hours I had to make up for.